 adds basic functionality, like print.
 Then

-service main() is your actual program.
+service main() is the actual program.

 Why it's called a service is a mystery that will be addressed later.